aws/aws-cdk-go/awscdk/awsstepfunctions/README.md

 Custom states can be chained together with any of the other states to create your state machine definition.
 You will also need to provide any permissions that are required to the `role` that the State Machine uses.

+The Retry and Catch fields are available for error handling.
+You can configure the Retry field by defining it in the JSON object or by adding it using the `addRetry` method.
+However, the Catch field cannot be configured by defining it in the JSON object, so it must be added using the `addCatch` method.

 The following example uses the `DynamoDB` service integration to insert data into a DynamoDB table.